tomhicz/cicd-react-truckstopfinder/README.md

 ## Installation

-Clone the app from github and (on node) run `nom install` to install the required dependencies.
+Clone the app from github and (on node) run `npm install` to install the required dependencies.

 If you wish to use heroku to deploy your database then create a heroku pipeline with apps and connect it to your github repo.
 Provision a postgres database on your herou app.